Teeth Cleaning in Tukwila

 Importance of Regular Teeth Cleanings

+So why do you really need to get your teeth cleaned at least twice a year?
 Regular dental visits are very important because they keep your teeth and gums healthy.
 Only a dental professional can remove plaque build-up from those hard-to-reach places that regular brushing and flossing can’t access.
 When you eat or drink, some of the particles get stuck on and around your teeth.
 If you don’t remove them, the bacteria in your mouth will break down the particles into acids and those acids will eat away at the enamel and cause tooth decay.
 Plaque not only causes cavities it also causes periodontal (gum) disease which is the leading cause of tooth loss in adults.

 We believe that your smile is something you should be proud of.
 Don’t let another day go by without regular teeth cleaning services.
-Regular teeth cleanings, at least twice a year, at Smiles @ Southcenter combined with good oral hygiene habits at home can prevent dental decay, bad breath, gum disease and help your overall health.
+Regular teeth cleanings, at least twice a year, at Smiles @ Southcenter combined with good oral hygiene habits at home, can prevent dental decay, bad breath, gum disease, and help your overall health.
 In fact, researchers have found regular teeth cleanings can lower your risk for some diseases like heart disease and stroke.

 Protect Your Oral Health

 If you want to protect your oral health, making appointments to have your teeth cleaned every six months is a must.
 Routine cleanings will help reduce plaque buildup, make you less likely to develop cavities, keep your teeth looking bright and clean, and lower your odds of developing gum disease.
-Many people who come in think a teeth cleaning just polishes the tooth enamel above the gum line.
+Many people who come in think teeth cleaning just polishes the tooth enamel above the gum line.
 But problem-causing plaque often exists below the gum line, too.
 If the bacteria is not removed, it can destroy the bone supporting your teeth, causing the teeth to loosen and fall out.

 First, our dental hygienist will use a special instrument known as a dental scaler to remove the tartar that has built up on your teeth.
 While daily brushing and flossing go a long way toward protecting your teeth from plaque, you’ll need to rely on your dentist to remove tartar, which is the hardened form that plaque takes when it has been left on your teeth too long.